purp0w/theme-persistence.nvim/README.md

 # theme-persistance.nvim

-**theme-persistance.nvim** is a Neovim plugin that automatically saves your current colorscheme to a file and re-applies it every time Neovim starts.
+**theme-persistance.nvim** is a simple Neovim plugin that automatically saves your current colorscheme to a file and re-applies it every time Neovim starts.

 ## Features